 It is helpful to build classroom management skills that you use to set an environment where you and your students can focus on their learning.
 Just as an instructor learns the different personalities of each class over time, it will be necessary to have a versatile skill set to manage each class differently.
-It should also be noted that, although the ages of our students remain relatively the same, the mindsets of each new group may differ.
-References such as the Beloit College Mindset List provide a greater understanding and better perspective of our students as they change throughout time.
+It should also be noted that although the ages of our students remain relatively the same, the mindsets of each new group may differ.
+References such as the Beloit College Mindset List provide a greater understanding and better perspective of our students as they change over time.

 Top Ten Tips for Building Trust in the Classroom

-- Know what you’re going to say before you say it.
-That doesn’t mean it has to be scripted or memorized, but have a basic outline of what you will say and do.
+- Know what you're going to say before you say it.
+That doesn't mean it has to be scripted or memorized, but have a basic outline of what you will say and do.
 Share a schedule or an agenda with the group.
-Having notes is fine, but it’s best to review these while the group in engaged in activity rather than while they are focused on you.
+Having notes is fine, but it’s best to review these while the group is engaged in activities rather than while they are focused on you.

 - Create a learning environment.
 If you want students to learn, they will need to be in a space where they can focus and engage.
 Minimize distractions especially from people outside the group.

 - Be authentic.
 If you tend to be quiet and shy, a burst of false enthusiasm will not go well.
 Consider instead to increase your volume slightly and make eye contact.
 Students can detect when you are overacting or creating a façade.
 This decreases trust.